 {\it \bf Multiple Fermi pockets:} Multiple Fermi surfaces occur in many materials as a multi-orbital effect, but they can just as easily appear in the Hubbard model with multiple sites in the unit cell, which is often a consequence of translation symmetry breaking orders.
-In particular, as is illustrated in the bilayer example (Figs. \ref{bilayerpairing} and \ref{bilayerFS}) when electron-type and hole-type pockets are present it can be energetically preferable for the pairing gap to change sign between these pockets, but to be nearly constant (nodeless) on each pocket.
-Somewhat less intuitive, however, is the diverse behaviors that are possible even as the size of a Fermi pocket tends to zero: As shown for the case of the $(\pi,\pi)$-CDW (discussed in Section \ref{pipiDW}), the pairing strength need not vanish and the preferred gap can have sign changes (i.e., be nodal) as a function of angle around the pocket, even as the size of the pocket tends to zero~\cite{chubukov-12annurevconmatphys020911}!
-This follows from the fact that the density of states of an elliptical Fermi surface in 2D is independent of its enclosed area (i.e., $|p_F|^2$).
+In particular, as is illustrated in the bilayer example (see Figs. \ref{bilayerpairing} and \ref{bilayerFS}) when electron-type and hole-type pockets are present it can be energetically preferable for the pairing gap to change sign between these pockets, but to be nearly constant (nodeless) on each pocket.
+Somewhat less intuitive, however, is the diverse behaviors that are possible even as the size of a Fermi pocket tends to zero: As shown for the case of the $(\pi,\pi)$-CDW (discussed in Section \ref{pipiDW}), the pairing strength need not vanish and the preferred gap can have sign changes (i.e., be nodal) as a function of angle around the pocket, even in this limit. \cite{chubukov-12annurevconmatphys020911} This follows from the fact that the density of states of an elliptical Fermi surface in 2D is independent of its enclosed area (i.e., $|p_F|^2$).

-{\it\bf Optimal inhomogeneity for superconductivity:} It has been proposed that there is an ``optimal inhomogeneity for superconductivity,'' a notion that has been investigated with contradictory results using various approximate methods\cite{yao-07prb161104r,karakonstantakis-11prb054508,baruch-10prb134537,tremblay-11prb054545,maier-08prb020504} in the context of the checkerboard Hubbard model---defined in Section \ref{checkerboard}.
+{\it\bf Optimal inhomogeneity for superconductivity:} It has been proposed that there is an ``optimal inhomogeneity for superconductivity,'' a notion that has been investigated with contradictory results using various approximate methods \cite{yao-07prb161104r,karakonstantakis-11prb054508,baruch-10prb134537,tremblay-11prb054545,maier-08prb020504} in the context of the checkerboard Hubbard model---defined in Section \ref{checkerboard}.
 Unambiguously in the weak-coupling limit we find that the dimensionless pairing interaction, $\lambda$, is a strongly increasing function of the checkerboard potential, although for reasons that are somewhat trivial.